Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 I've run the operation you're trying to fix

 In 2006, I joined Greenpeace USA as a canvass director, opening the Boston office for the monthly giving reboot 2.0.
-Over 11 years, I rose from canvass director to regional director to national operations director and national canvass director, building the largest in-house face-to-face canvass program in the U.S., managing multi-million dollar acquisition and retention programs, and leading 400+ staff across 17 field locations.
+Over 11 years, I rose from canvass director to regional director to national operations director and national canvass director, building the largest in-house face-to-face canvass program in the U.S. (documented in our in-house canvass rebuild case study), managing multi-million dollar acquisition and retention programs, and leading 400+ staff across 17 field locations.

 In April 2023, Greenpeace brought me back as a strategic consultant.
 Over 6 months, I analyzed 10 years of development data, redesigned all reporting across 9 programs, built the budget process from scratch, and provided 5-year forecasts used for international planning.
 The value was clear enough that Greenpeace invited me to join full-time as Development Operations Director—right hand to the CDO.

 When the CDO departed in November 2024, I was already embedded.
 The systems I'd built over the prior 18 months meant the department absorbed the transition without disruption.
 The team was focused on year-end and executed.
-We retained 100% of the team and delivered +10% December income growth.
+We retained 100% of the team and delivered +10% December income growth—this is what effective interim executive leadership looks like.
 I continued through December 2025, delivering 55% fully loaded ROI per monthly cohort at year 5 through retention-focused redesign.

 I've been the vendor — and I know why the model is broken